raffitch/digitalScaleReader/README.md

 - SCK → D7

 Compile the sketch with the ESP8266 board package and upload it to the NodeMCU.
 The firmware outputs readings at 20&nbsp;Hz in the format `<millis>\t<grams>`.

+## Calibration

+Run `python scale_reader.py`, choose your serial port and then select the *Calibrate* option.
+Follow the prompts to weigh a known mass.
+The script prints the computed `COUNTS_PER_GRAM` constant—update this value in `scaleReaderArduino.ino` and re-upload the firmware.